jonmmease/ipyplotly/notes/towards 0.1.md

 - Brushing callback returns typed selection array.
 - Optional, all data_array / arrayOk properties accept standard lists or numpy arrays

+TODO:
+    - Update validators to allow 1d numpy arrays of TypedArray supported datatypes.
+These arrays are preserved as is.
+      String and object arrays are converted to lists. int64 arrays downcast to int32 with warning.
+    - py2js_serialize on Python side turns these into memoryview, dtype, shape dicts
+    - py2js_serialize on JS side turns these into TypedArrays and then into standard Arrays
+    - No js2py changes needed as the JS model will still be traditional Arrays.

+This should speed up the Python->JS transfer significantly.
+When Plotly starts supporting typed arrays as input I can move the typed arrays into the JS model, but for now there's no advantage of doing this and it's simpler not to.

 ## Testing